SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 ### Handling HTTP Errors

 To handle HTTP errors, Spartacus provides `HttpErrorHandlerInterceptor`, which catches HTTP errors and forwards them to the `CxErrorHandler`.
 By default, the interceptor helps to distinguish two types of errors by wrapping them with custom error classes before passing them to the `CxErrorHandler`.
-Those errors are the following:
+Those classes are the following:

 - An `OutboundHttpError` represents an outbound HTTP error that occurs when communicating with the back end.
 - A `CmsPageNotFoundOutboundHttpError` represents an outbound HTTP error that is specific to a CMS page not found.
 This error extends the base `OutboundHttpError` class.